xueliu/WiringEmbeddedPi/README.md

 ```bash
 g++ -lrt -lpthread -lwiringEPi my_program.cpp -o my_program
 ```
-The **-lwiringEPit** flag denotes that the ld will find WiringEmbeddedPi library The **-lrt** flag is necesary because the library uses the function *clock_gettime* (time.h).
+The **-lwiringEPit** flag denotes that the ld will find WiringEmbeddedPi library.
+The **-lrt** flag is necesary because the library uses the function *clock_gettime* (time.h).
 The **-lpthread** option is needed because *attachInterrupt()* and *detachInterrupt()* functions use threads.